-The Safeguarding Panel will consist of at least three members from the Club, including the Child Wellbeing and Protection Officer, Head of Community Football and Head of Youth.
+The Safeguarding Panel will consist of at least three members from the Club, including the Child Wellbeing and Protection Officer, Club Secretary and Director of Football.
 This risk assessment considers any criminal conviction(s) or other information that would be considered relevant to the role.
 The decision of the Safeguarding Panel is by majority.
 The outcome of the decision with the Safeguarding Panel then contributes to the final decision of the applicant's appointment as mentioned at point 4 above.